github/docs/content/code-security/code-scanning/managing-your-code-scanning-configuration/codeql-query-suites.md

 - The `security-and-quality` query suite consists of all the queries in the `code-scanning` and `security-extended` query suites, plus additional queries for maintainability and reliability.

+### `security-experimental` query suite

+- The `security-experimental` query suite is provided for testing purposes only, and should not be used in production code scanning workflows.
+- Experimental queries and libraries may not be actively maintained as the supported libraries evolve.
+They may also be changed in backwards-incompatible ways or may be removed entirely in the future without deprecation warnings.

 ## Queries included in the `code-scanning`, `security-extended` and `security-and-quality` query suites

 - "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/c-cpp-built-in-queries)"